hknd23/idcempy/docs/zmiopc_tutorial.rst

  [0.87603805 0.06808193 0.01543795 0.02735256 0.01308951]
  [0.82681957 0.08778215 0.02153509 0.04095753 0.02290566]]

-:func:`zmiopc.split_effects` simulates data from ZiOP results and computes changes in predicted probabilities when the value of a variable changes.
+You can compute changes in predicted probabilities when the value of a variable changes.
-This allows you to illustrate how the changes in the split-probit covariates affect the probabilities of being in one population versus another.
-The example below illustrates the marginal effects of the variable 'gender_dum' on the outcome variable in the ZiOPC model estimated in ths documentation.
+This allows you to illustrate how changes in the split-probit covariates affect the probabilities of being in one population versus another.
+The example below illustrates the marginal effects of the variable 'gender_dum' on the outcome variable in the ZiOP model estimated above.

 .. testcode::

     ziopcgender = idcempy.split_effects(ziop_tob, 1, nsims = 10000)

 The returned dataframe contains predicted probabilities when 'gender_dum' equals 0, and when 'gender_dum' equals 1.
-The box plots below illustrate the change in predicted probabilities using the values from the 'ziopparl' dataframe.

-:func:: `zmiopc.ordered_effects` calculates the change in predicted probabilities of the outcome variable when the value of a covarariate changes.
-The box plots below display the change in predicted probabilities of the outcome variable in the ZiOP model.
+You can also calculate the change in predicted probabilities of the outcome variable when the value of a covarariate changes.

 .. testcode::